Your First Endurance Ride

 Ride management and volunteers work hard to help you have a safe and fun ride.
 The following tips and guidelines will help you through your first few endurance rides until you become familiar with the procedures.
 If you have any questions at a ride, seek out a Board Director or ask ride management.
 We’re all here to help.

-Visit the ERA Forms page for more publications such as a Rider’s Handbook and guidelines for performing a vet check on your horse.
+Visit the ERA Manuals and Handbooks page for more publications such as a Rider’s Handbook and guidelines for performing a vet check on your horse.

 An endurance ride is a test of a horse and rider team over challenging terrain over distances of 50 to 100 miles in one day, 150 miles over three days using one horse, and multi-day rides of 200 to 300 miles where each day is actually a separate ride and multiple horses may be used.
 There is no minimum time for a ride.